Brock-P/My-reflective-portfolio/README.md

 Week 9

 What have I learnt this week?
+What I have learnt this week is I should be asking questions in the Q and A’s as many aspects of my assignment would have been hard to work through.
+Without asking these questions to my administrators working on my assignment would have been more difficult as they can always just give me a straight out answer.
+This is demonstrated through understanding the coding and non coding options.
+Without understanding what was being asked me and my group would have been stuck figuring it out.

 What do I 'now know' that I did not before?
+What I now know is that there are no dumb questions.
+Althought it is a little cliche it is ok to ask simple questions as they can remove a big burden that may be holding you back in your study and your best.

 What insights have I gained?
+An insight that I have gained is that it is ok to ask questions even if they might be silly to ask.
+In saying this asking the questions that were silly seemed to calm me down with some issues that were stressing me a little bit so then I could more clearly ask more difficult questions.
+Without this, I may have been struggling with my assignment more.

 What are (my/the) perceived strengths and weaknesses that I have observed?
+A weakness I have noticed this week would be getting stressed over minimal issues.
+Getting stressed seems to have the effect of impacting my work negatively.
+However, this is counteracted by a technqiue I can use to my advantage (a strength you could say) where I take a break and do something that I enjoy that is relaxing e.g. watch youtube and have a drink.
+I turn this problem into a solution by calming myself down where I can work again

 What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+A challenge that I faced this week was getting on top of my other subjects as all my assignments needed to be done in close proximity.
+This was an issue as I need to be able to get all my classes done and still work on all my assignments at once.
+This was handled well as I could find allocated time to work on each of my assignments and still have them finished by the due date.

 What would I do better next time and with what anticipated results?
+What I would do better next time is start earlier on my assignments.
+It was not that I started late however I did not account for the fact that all my assignments would be due at the same time leaving progress for all of them slower than expected.
+Therefore, next time it would be in my best interest to start earlier.

 What theory proved to be useful and why?
 What have I learnt from this?
+What proved to be useful was the help my administrators gave this week.
+Throughout this semester my administrators would always respond to my messages and questions that I have which was very beneficial as I could get answers to questions about work that would make me get stuck.
+What I have learnt is that people are there to help when you have an issue that you cannot solve.

 Week 10